Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Aggregation with the -wise Kemeny Rule

-To prove Theorem~\ref{thrm:hardness}, we first state two lemmata. \begin{lemma} If the candidates in a set \(S\subseteq C\) are ranked in the \(|S|\) last positions by every voters and in the same order, then for any \(k\ge 2\), any consensus ranking w.r.t. the \(k\)-wise Kemeny rule has the same property. \end{lemma} \begin{proof} This is a simple consequence of the unanimity property that is satisfied by the \(k\)-wise Kemeny rule. \end{proof}
+\begin{lemma} If the candidates in a set \(S\subseteq C\) are ranked in the \(|S|\) last positions by all voters and in the same order, then for any \(k\ge 2\), any consensus ranking w.r.t. the \(k\)-wise Kemeny rule has the same property. \end{lemma} \begin{proof} This is a simple consequence of the unanimity property that is satisfied by the \(k\)-wise Kemeny rule. \end{proof}

 \begin{lemma} For any \(p\in \mathbb{N}^*\) and \(\varepsilon\in (0,\frac{1}{2p})\) we have the following inequality:

 \end{lemma} \begin{proof} We prove the claim by induction.
 It is obvious for \(p\!=\!1\).
 Consider the claim true for \(p\!=\!k\), then for \(\varepsilon\in (0,\frac{1}{2(k+1)})\)